 AEC is on the move with Fiber Broadband options.
 This page is intended to bring our members up-to-date on where AEC currently stands in this process of engaging broadband services.

-To view a Google map and see if your home falls within the rural grant area from the state of TN, click here.
+To view a Google map and see if your home falls within the rural grant area (New Market / Piedmont) from the state of TN, click here.

 October 2019 –